Delsin-Yu/Json-Power-Inspector/README.md

 ### Documentation for creating your serializer and `jsontemlpate` file specification

-The serializer for your language should capable to convert a developer supplied data model type into a valid `jsontemplate` file, you may check the implementation in the `JsonPowerInspector.Template` package for reference implemntation.
+The serializer for your language should be capable of converting a developer-supplied data model type into a valid `jsontemplate` file; you may check the implementation in the `JsonPowerInspector.Template` package for a reference implementation.

-`jsontemplate` file itself is a valid JSON file that complies with the following format.
+The `jsontemplate` file itself is a valid JSON file that complies with the following format.

 #### Root JSON Object Format